jason-dour/hugo-preproc/README.md

 The `git` key defines how to handle processing of git log data into Hugo files.
 The `git` parameters are as follows:

 * `path` - Defines the path to the git repo (default: ".")
-* `head` - For processing the HEAD commit.
-Only the HEAD commit will be read and passed through the processor.
+* `head` - Array of processors for processing the HEAD commit.
+Only the HEAD commit will be read and passed through the processors.
   * `file` - The file to output; processed as a template.
   * `template` - The template through which the git log entry/entries will be processed and then written to `file`.
-* `each` - For iterating through every commit; executing the filename and output templates for each commit.
+* `each` - Array of processors for iterating through every commit; executing the filename and output templates for each commit.
   * Same as `head`.
 * `all` - For passing the entire git log to the template in a large structure.
   * Same as `head`.